flipperdevices/flipperzero-firmware/documentation/AppManifests.md

 * **stack_size**: Stack size, in bytes, to allocate for application on its startup.
 Note that allocating a stack too small for app to run will cause system crash due to stack overflow, and allocating too much stack will reduce usable heap memory size for app to process data. *Note: you can use `ps` and `free` CLI commands to profile you app's memory usage.*
 * **icon**: Animated icon name from built-in assets to be used when building app as a part of firmware.
 * **order**: Order of an application within its group when sorting entries in it.
 The lower the order is, the closer to the start of the list the items is located.
 Used for ordering startup hooks and menu entries.
-* **sdk_headers**: List of C header files from this app's code to include in API definitions for external applicaions.
+* **sdk_headers**: List of C header files from this app's code to include in API definitions for external applications.

 The following parameters are used only for [FAPs](./AppsOnSDCard.md):